zenml-io/zenml/docs/book/introduction.md

 ```

 **Standardization:** With ZenML, you can standardize MLOps infrastructure and
 tooling across your organization.
-Simply register your
+Simply register your staging and production
-staging and production environments as ZenML stacks and invite your colleagues
+environments as ZenML stacks and invite your colleagues to run ML workflows on
-to explore your setups and run ML workflows on them.
+them.

 ```bash
 zenml orchestrator register kfp_orchestrator -f kubeflow  # Register MLOps tools and infrastructure